-The side exited the 2013 finals in the group phase despite a thumping 4-0 win over Seychelles in their final match, while they also failed to make it out of their pool in 2015.
+The side exited the 2013 finals in the group phase despite a thumping 4-0 win over Seychelles in their final match.

 Club M won the gold medal at the 2003 Indian Ocean Island Games, beating Reunion in the final at their newly-refurbished stadium at Curepipe.
 Mauritius only joined COSAFA in 1999 and played in the COSAFA Castle Cup for the first time in 2000.

 A long-time participant in all African competitions, Mauritius have been finalists at the African Nations Cup once before, participating in the 1974 tournament.
 The country also hosted the first-ever African Under-20 championships.

 COSAFA CASTLE CUP RESULT RECORD